NikolaLohinski/awesome-tools/README.md

 1. [`kind`](https://github.com/kubernetes-sigs/kind) is a very useful tool for running local Kubernetes clusters using Docker container "nodes".

+1. [Kubernetes YAML Generator](https://k8syaml.com/) is a helper tool to define manifests.
+It provides meaningful explanations for each section of the resource and fillable forms to build your `YAML` file.

 ## Documentation
 ### Swagger